 Books Books Books – Lausanne, Switzerland – The one store that I had looked up before visiting the city as it sells English language books.
 It’s more of a large room, with a nice glass frontage, and even has a large selection of “secondhand books” at a fixed price of CHF 5,- each.

 The staff is inviting, and they even gave me a lovely catalogue for the Penguin Black Collection for free along with my purchase.
 Moreover, if you enjoy street-art, there is a large mural en route to the shop that makes for a pretty cool photo-op.

 Waterstones – Birmingham, UK – Even though Waterstones is a chain, it has a certain vibe to it that makes it different.
 The staff for one is eager to help, recommend, talk, and just be there when and if you need them.

 has had two Waterstones close to each other for many years.
 It was the other building (not pictured) that I actually loved to visit.
 It was where I discovered many-a-new authors including one of my favourites Ryu Murakami.
 I would often spend hours browsing in the grand building, picking up books and keeping them back down, trying to stay within my budget and airline weight limit.
 Unfortunately, that outlet closed down a few years back, but what resulted was even more spectacular.

 The idea is to keep this page updated with more bookstores as and when I visit them.
 But, I want this to be more than just about me.
-If you know of and like an independent bookstore, and are willing to write a short note about it along with a photo, then shoot me a message and I’ll add it to the list along with a link to one of your social media handles.
+If you know of any independent bookstore, and are willing to write a short note about it along with a photo, then shoot me a message, and I’ll add it to the list along with a link to one of your social media handles.
 Thanks